Chemical, Metallurgical and SEM Analysis Used to Determine Causes of Corrosion

 Manganese (Mn), Silicon (Si), and Zinc (Zn).
 The presence of 0.84 weight percent manganese indicates that the alloy is a 3000 series aluminum alloy.
 These aluminum alloys can be work hardened, but not heat treated.
 The composition of the alloy most closely matches type 3004, although the alloy is somewhat below specification in manganese and somewhat above the specification in iron.

-Stereo microscopy discovered corrosion pits, and scanning electron microscopy (SEM) discovered chloride pitting – a common occurrence as the chloride ion is known to facilitate breakdown of the aluminum oxide film.
+Subsequent stereo microscopy discovered corrosion pits, and scanning electron microscopy (SEM) discovered chloride pitting – a common occurrence as the chloride ion is known to facilitate breakdown of the aluminum oxide film.

 In order to eliminate this mechanism promoting accelerated corrosion attack, one of our recommendations was to reduce the chlorine/chloride in the irrigation fluid system.

-Our Team of Engineers performs troubleshooting services for clients in industries including agriculture, civil and construction.
+We perform troubleshooting services for clients in industries including agriculture, civil and construction.